 The Sailor Suit

 Although the Royal Navy gave their seamen clothes – like linen jackets, cotton trousers, shirts, shoes, and so on – for the first time in 1623, it was only in the 18th century the first regulations about the dress code of sailors were made in some nations, like a blue jacket, light blue vest, white trousers, and blue socks, for example.

 Around 1830, the first navy blue sailor suit as we know it today got introduced.
 It was made of long trousers as well as a shirt with a flap collar.
 This collar was actually not meant to be decorative, but should help to protect the shirt from attrition through the ropes.

 In the middle of the 19th century, the exact outfit of the French Navy sailors was defined.
 The striped shirt “the marinère” was worn as a vest and had to have exactly 21 white stripes.
 It is said that with this, they want to remember the 21 victories of Napoleon.
 But there are different versions.
 Others claim the stripes are inspired by the sea, and some say it is easier to find sailors that went overboard when they wear stripes.
-Some fishers from the Bretagne adopted the working clothes of the navy sailors and wore the striped vest by themselves.
+Fishers from the Bretagne wore the striped vest as well.

 The sailor suit of the Royal Navy was first introduced in 1857, and has been adopted by many navies from around the world.
 Some say the three stripes on the collar of the navy suit should commemorate the three victories of admiral Nelson against Napoleon.
 However, this is most likely only a legend.

 How the nautical Style sailed into Fashion